FandaPeterka/FandaPeterka/README.md

 ### A bit about me:

 - 🌐 **Web Developer**: My primary focus is on building dynamic, responsive websites and applications.
-I enjoy working with JavaScript, TypeScript, React, HTML, CSS, SQL, and MongoDB.
+I enjoy working with JavaScript, TypeScript, React, Next.js, HTML, CSS, SQL, and MongoDB.

 - 💻 **Scripting Enthusiast**: Alongside web development, I also write PowerShell scripts to automate and simplify tasks, especially on Windows systems.

-- 📖 **Lifelong Learner**: I’m constantly expanding my skills and knowledge, exploring modern programming practices, and diving into new technologies.
+### My Current Focus:

+Right now, I’m dedicated to my studies at Unicorn University, honing my skills and knowledge in software development.
+However, I’m always open to exciting new opportunities and collaborations that align with my growth and passion for tech.

+Thanks for visiting my profile!
+Feel free to check out my repositories or connect with me—I’m always open to connecting with like-minded developers and potential collaborators!